aryanwise/adsa/README.md

 [![Live App](https://img.shields.io/badge/Live%20Demo-Streamlit-FF4B4B?style=for-the-badge&logo=streamlit)](https://autonomousdatascienceagent.streamlit.app/)

 Welcome to the **Autonomous Data Science Agent (ADSA)**—an intelligent orchestration framework that completely automates the machine learning lifecycle.
-Provide a raw dataset, and ADSA will autonomously profile the data, engineer features, train and evaluate models, and write an executive summary of its findings, completely hands-free.
+Provide a raw dataset along with objective and ADSA will autonomously profile the data, engineer features, train and evaluate models, and write an executive summary of its findings, completely hands-free.

 ---